Wyatt-T1121/Trunk/docs/BASICS_DESIGN.md

-# Grand design for Trunk
+# Design for Trunk

-This document covers the design guide for Trunk.
+This document covers the design for Trunk.

-It explains how Trunk is going to be made, the plans for the future, etc...
+It explains how Trunk Is designed, future plans for design, etc..

 ## Table of contents